bozakov/Twik/README.md

 ```

-Private Keys is stored in ~/.twik.conf you need change it to match with chrome extension and android app:
+Private keys is stored in ~/.twik.conf you need change it to match with chrome extension and android app:

 ```
 [Personal]